19th Infantry Battalion

 The 19th Infantry Battalion of the Philippine Army (referred to as the 19IB PA, or simply the 19IB) is an organic unit of the 8th Infantry (Storm Troopers) Division.

 Headquarters

 The is currently stationed in the Eastern Visayas region, with its headquarters in Catubig, Northern Samar.

 Prior assignments

-19IB had been assigned to the 10th Infantry Division in Arakan, North Cotabato for a four year stint until 2020, and had been based in Kananga, Leyte under the 8th Infantry Division prior to its North Cotabato assignment.
+19IB had been assigned to the 10th Infantry Division in Arakan, Cotabato for a four year stint until 2020, and had been based in Kananga, Leyte under the 8th Infantry Division prior to its Cotabato assignment.

 Notable incidents

 1993 Disappearance of Robin and Diorito Trosing

 Amnesty International noted an incident on 31 May 1993 in which Palapag, Northern Samar farmers Robin and Diorito Trosing were taken for questioning by the 19IB and a local Citizen Armed Force Geographical Group (CAFGU) unit.
 Amnesty noted that many of the individuals in such cases are "presumed to have been killed in detention.